 How to qualify for social housing support from a local authority or other provider.

 This document describes the general rules about inheriting a local authority tenancy and signposts you to where you can find detailed information about the rules on this for your area.

 Local authorities operate transfer lists for people who want to move to another local authority home.
 Private transfers can be arranged with the local authorities' permission.

-Advice on what to do if you are a local authority tenant in Ireland and are falling behind with your rent.
+What to do if you are a local authority tenant falling behind with your rent.

-Local authorities and housing associations in Ireland have specific legal powers to evict anyone who is engaging in anti-social behaviour.
+Local authorities can evict tenants who are engaging in anti-social behaviour.